rohanputcha/compiler_optimization_ga/README.md

 env.reset(benchmark=benchmark)
 ```

 You can change the `benchmark` variable to another supported benchmark from the CompilerGym suite.
+See our report for which benchmarks we have already run.

 ### Example Code for `compiler_gym_rl.py`